stuebingerb/KGraphQL/docs/content/Reference/Type System/overview.md

 ## Type System Creation

 KGraphQL is able to inspect operations and partially infer schema type system, so schema creator does not have to explicitly declare every type (but it may if needed).
-Unions, Enums and Scalars require explicit definition in Schema DSL.
+Union and Scalars require explicit definition in Schema DSL.
 Inferred classes are interpreted as GraphQL Object or Interface type.

 ## Object or Interface?